LTD Company Or Not LTD

 Can you summarise why your accountant recommended going LTD?
 I am looking at starting a courier company after helping a friend out with there work and wondered whether sole trader or LTD.

 There is plenty of good and usefull information on tinternet about the benefits and disadvantages of starting a Limited Company, you are best off reading as much as you can, ask lots of questions, then make up your own mind.
-Personally, I did it nearly 18 months ago, and while there are some costs involved that you wouldn't have as a sole trader, overall it's been a good thing for me.
-Good luck
+Personally, I did it nearly 18 months ago, and while there are some costs involved, I feel more professionally protected.

 Enjoy this discussion?
-Check out these related topics: Worst name for a Courier Company, Courier company not paying up, Multi drop company question, New company in Tamworth, Knowing who you are trading with: VAT and Company numbers, Best way to chase a ltd company for money, Using a van for courier work thats leased by another company, Courier company or owner driver, N/A - worst company name, company search.
+Check out these related topics: Worst name for a Courier Company, Courier company not paying up, What's the best insurance company, company search, Multi drop company question, company lists, N/A - worst company name, Best way to chase a ltd company for money, cambridge courier company, Using a van for courier work thats leased by another company.

 Reply To Topic